-20. Data & Continuous Quality Improvement
+15. Data & Continuous Quality Improvement

 - a.
 Provider shall collect and enter all required Participant level data using the HMIS in accordance with all data standards, policies, and procedures as determined by the Provider's CoC. - b.
-The Provider shall comply with all HMIS, Federal and State confidentiality laws and requirements. - c.
-Provider shall comply with the following data standards as determined by HPO:

-- (1) Search before creating new enrollment in HMIS to avoid duplication. - (2) Data entry completed within 72 hours of activity or service: e.g., program entry, program exit, assessment, provision of assistance, etc. - (3) Data Quality Rates for null, missing, refused, or unknown shall be less than 10% for both universal data elements and program specific data elements. - d.
-Provider shall track and report output/outcome data at least quarterly and use that data to provide continuous quality improvement efforts aimed at strengthening outcomes outlined in this RFP, such as increasing Participant income, decreasing length of Homelessness, rapidly securing permanent housing placements, and assisting Participants to stabilize in and retain housing. - e.
-Provider shall have and implement a comprehensive policy and procedures for reporting, resolving, and documenting and reviewing output/outcome data.
-Provider shall adjust policies, procedures, facilities, and program design as needed to improve Participant wellbeing and promote health and safety for Participants and staff. - f.
+Provider shall comply with the following data standards as determined by HPO: - (1) Search before creating new enrollment in HMIS to avoid duplication. - (2) Data entry completed within 72 hours of activity or service: e.g., program entry, program exit, assessment, provision of assistance, etc. - (3) Data Quality Rates for null, missing, refused, or unknown shall be less than 10% for both universal data elements and program specific data elements. - c.
+Provider shall track and report outcome data at least quarterly and use that data to provide continuous quality improvement efforts aimed at strengthening outcomes outlined in this RFP, such as increasing Participant income, decreasing length of Homelessness, rapidly securing permanent housing placements, and assisting Participants to stabilize in and retain housing. - d.
+Provider shall have and implement a comprehensive policy and procedures for reporting, resolving, and documenting and reviewing critical incidents.
+Provider shall make adjustments to policies, procedures, facilities, and program design as needed to improve Participant well-being and promote health and safety for Participants and staff. - e.
 Provider shall seek input from people with lived experience of Homelessness and, when applicable landlords, to guide program design and operations.
-Such input can be obtained through interviews, focus groups, surveys and/or consumer advisory boards. - g.
+Such input can be obtained through interviews, focus groups, surveys and/or consumer advisory boards.

+- f.
 Provider shall have and implement a comprehensive policy and procedures for surveying program Participants, at least annually, to assess satisfaction with and obtain input regarding program services, staffing, and facilities.
-Provider shall adjust policies, procedures, facilities, and program design as needed to improve Participant satisfaction.
+Provider shall make adjustments to policies, procedures, facilities, and program design as needed to improve Participant satisfaction. - g.
+The Provider shall submit other information or records as may be requested from time to time by HPO in the form required by HPO, including but not limited to, demographic and program activity information for use in a centralized database and/or any community-based planning efforts.

-21. Quality assurance and evaluation specifications
+16. Quality assurance and evaluation specifications

-Performance of all contracted agencies will be monitored on an ongoing basis by DHS through file reviews, site inspections and other methods.
+- a.
+Performance of all contracted agencies will be monitored on an ongoing basis by DHS through file reviews, site inspections and other methods. - b.
 Failure to comply with data and reporting requirements or to adequately address monitoring findings may result in the suspension or cancellation of payments or the contract.
-Upon request, the Provider shall agree to promptly make their Participant files available to DHS for the purposes of monitoring.
+Upon request, the Provider shall agree to promptly make their Participant files available to DHS for the purposes of monitoring. - c.
 The State, DHS, the Comptroller of the State of Hawaii, and any of their authorized representatives, the committees and their staffs of the Legislature of the State of Hawaii, and the Legislative Auditor shall have the right of access to any book, document, paper, file, or other record of the contractor (and any of its subcontractors) that is related to the performance of services in order to conduct an audit or other examination or to make excerpts and transcripts for the purposes of monitoring and evaluating the contracted agency's performance of services and the agency's program, management and fiscal practices.
-The right of access shall not be limited to the required retention period but shall last as long as the records are retained.
+The right of access shall not be limited to the required retention period but shall last as long as the records are retained. - d.
 The Provider shall be required to retain all records for at least six (6) years, except if any litigation, investigation, audit or other action is underway for an addition of one year after completion of due process, litigation, investigation, audit, or other actions.